 This wonderful little town also boasts a dozen or so restaurants and coffee shops and some wonderful guesthouses.
 So, why not kick back and stay overnight and be drawn in by the hospitality and what a local might say, in a guarded whisper, is the 'real' South Africa?

-If you haven't the time to overnight in Montagu, the excitement along R62 continues as it plunges deep into the Kleine Karoo, which is cut into by strips of green.
+If you haven't the time to overnight in Montagu, the excitement along R62 continues as it plunges deep into the Klein Karoo, which is cut into by strips of green.
 Narrow valleys, made fertile through irrigation, contain abundant fruit farms and vineyards where further wine and brandy tastings are possible.
-Fruit farms line the route, providing you with ample opportunity to taste the Karoo!
-Game-viewing, cattle-ranching, horse-riding, quad-biking and hiking are all activities that may tempt you to take your foot off the pedal when you are driving R62.
+Fruit farms line the route, providing you with ample opportunity to taste the Karoo.
+Game-viewing, cattle-ranching, horse riding, quad-biking and hiking are all activities that may tempt you to take your foot off the pedal when you are driving R62.

-Finally, the ostriches of Oudtshoorn's dusty farmlands come into view and you know what you're having for dinner tonight!
-Enjoy.
+Finally, the ostriches of Oudtshoorn's dusty farmlands come into view and you know what you're having for dinner tonight.

 Find out more about tailor made trips to South Africa